 You can perform the whole operation of updating SSL certificate for the AD FS farm across all federation and Web Application Proxy (WAP) servers in three simple steps:

 To learn more about certificates that are used by AD FS, see Understanding certificates used by AD FS.

 - AD FS Farm: Make sure that your AD FS farm is Windows Server 2012 R2-based or later.

-- Azure AD Connect: Ensure that the version of Azure AD Connect is 1.1.443.0 or later.
+- Azure AD Connect: Ensure that the version of Azure AD Connect is 1.1.553.0 or higher.
 You'll use the task Update AD FS SSL certificate.